mahmoudjobeel1/AI-Search-Agent/README.md

 retrieve as many black boxes as possible

 ## Project Objects:
-• ***Coast Guard Boat***: The coast guard boat is the agent; it is the only element that can move on the grid.
+• ***Coast Guard Boat***:
+    The coast guard boat is the agent; it is the only element that can move on the grid.
 The coast guard can enter any cell.
 It has a fixed capacity 30 ≤ c ≤ 100 which indicates the number of passengers it can carry at one time.
     So it may have to make multiple visits to one ship to save all the passengers on it.

+• ***Ships***:
-• Ships: Each ship has a certain number of passengers and, at every time step, one of them expires.
+    Each ship has a certain number of passengers and, at every time step, one of them expires.
 The ship is considered sunk when all of them are expired or all are picked up In that case, it becomes a wreck.
 Each ship contains a black box that can be retrieved after it sinks as long as it has not been completely damaged.

+• ***Wrecks***:
-• Wrecks: Once the ship no longer has any passengers (all expire or all are picked up), it becomes a wreck.
+    Once the ship no longer has any passengers (all expire or all are picked up), it becomes a wreck.
 When the ship becomes a wreck (once its last passenger either expires or is picked up), in the next time step, the black box starts counting damage from 1 all the way up to 20.
 Once damage reaches 20, the black box is no longer retrievable.

+• ***Stations***:
-• Stations: Stations are fixed and do not have any capacity limits.
+    Stations are fixed and do not have any capacity limits.
 To count a passenger saved, they need to be dropped at a station.